naezith/blog/_posts/2018-06-06-how-i-made-a-blog.md

 ---
 layout: post
-title: "How did I make a blog?"
+title: "How I made a blog?"
 date: 2018-06-06
 ---